mmuras-vmse/blog/_drafts/Kickstart_ESXi_from_Windows_2017-10-15.md

 6. For NFS (my choice) to present the ks (kickstart file), I chose NFS because: a.
 Windows Server 2012 R2 has the NFS Server as a Native Service AND b. because I may need it for another ISO and kickstart later on

+7. VMware provides some nice ks (kickstart file) examples and ground work here on [KB-X234](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2004582).
+!--BOUNS--!
+For more ks (kickstart file) look at this [website by William Lam for examples](http://www.virtuallyghetto.com/2014/10/how-to-automate-vm-deployment-from-large-usb-keys-using-esxi-kickstart.html)

-7. Download HPE OEM ESXi from VMware (or chose some other reliable source)...translation: Vendor Download page?
+8. Download HPE OEM ESXi from VMware (or chose some other reliable source)...translation: Vendor Download page?

-### Jumping into the mess
+### Jumping into the mess at TFTP32 / TFTP64 utility

 From this point, I am assuming you have built your Windows 2012 R2 VM, and you have downloaded all necessary docs and software.